Distributed shared memory

 In computer science, distributed shared memory (DSM) is a form of memory architecture where physically separated memories can be addressed as a single shared address space.
 The term "shared" does not mean that there is a single centralized memory, but that the address space is shared—i.e., the same physical address on two processors refers to the same location in memory.
 Distributed global address space (DGAS), is a similar term for a wide class of software and hardware implementations, in which each node of a cluster has access to shared memory in addition to each node's private (i.e., not shared) memory.

 Overview

-A distributed-memory system, often called a multicomputer, consists of multiple independent processing nodes with local memory modules which is connected by a general interconnection network.
-Software DSM systems can be implemented in an operating system, or as a programming library and can be thought of as extensions of the underlying virtual memory architecture.
-When implemented in the operating system, such systems are transparent to the developer; which means that the underlying distributed memory is completely hidden from the users.
-In contrast, software DSM systems implemented at the library or language level are not transparent and developers usually have to program them differently.
-However, these systems offer a more portable approach to DSM system implementations.
-A DSM system implements the shared-memory model on a physically distributed memory system.

 DSM can be achieved via software as well as hardware.
 Hardware examples include cache coherence circuits and network interface controllers.
 There are three ways of implementing DSM: